ToMattBan/MyItCss/README.md

 ## Changelog

 ### 1.3.6
+- Added retrocompatibility with v1.3.2 and before

+### 1.3.6
 - Fix some issues on _c-card when we don't want the actions
 - Fix some flex issues on _o-layout__item